Capricious150/atm-challenge/wrap-up.md

 Today, this project's context is very simple, and is easy to manage with React's built in context management tools.
 However, if this were a project that I expected would expand meaningfully in size and complexity, I would probably switch from using React's createContext to using Redux.
 This is because having a single immutable state object which can only be interacted with in a strict order would be easier to troubleshoot and maintain over time.

 If this project were to move beyond being a proof-of-concept, I would also want to make sure I'm using industry standard security, encryption, and obfuscation within the app.
+I'd also want to add receipt printing functionality.

 Lastly, right now there are a number of design choices in this project that I only made because I can't auth into the database.
 Those would need to be fixed.
 The two biggest changes would be: